bhbmaster/rhood/README.md

 python rhood.py --all-info --username 'your@email.com' --password 'YOURPASSWORD' --authkey 'YOUR2FACTORCODE'
 ```

 **SIDENOTE 1:** The 2 factor authentication key 'YOUR2FACTORCODE' is not the 6 digit code you get every time you want to login.
 Instead its an alphanumeric code presented at the beginning of setting up your 2 factor.
-IT looks like this 'TZIJ9PPENAA2X69Z' (this is not anyones code.
+It looks like this 'TZIJ9PPENAA2X69Z' (this is not anyones code.
 I changed the characters.)

 **SIDENOTE 2:** It is called --insecure, for the purposes of labeling my code.
 I labeled none 2 factor authentication as "insecure" and 2 factor auth as "secure".
 The actual login for both methods is still done over API and your credentials are not saved anywhere, so both are actually secure methods.

 **SIDENOTE 3:** If rhood is ran often or in a script, its recommended to use a 'creds-encoded' file instead of supplying the credentials in the CLI.
 More information on creds files and all of the login methods are described below.

-**SIDENOTE 4:** If MFA / 2 factor authentication enabled, --insecure mode will work, however it will prompt for the generated MFA code.
+**SIDENOTE 4:** If MFA / 2 factor authentication enabled, "--insecure" mode will work, however it will prompt for the generated MFA code.
 Therefore due to the keyboard intervention, its not supported to script with.
+To save the output while being prompted for the MFA code, use the following syntax: `python rhood.py --all-info --insecure | tee output.txt`.
+The example command assumes an encoded `creds` file exists containing the username and password.
+Without it, provide username and password as arguments.

 ## HOW TO USE RHOOD